 CVE-2025-7657 Overview

-CVE-2025-7657 is a use-after-free vulnerability in the WebRTC component of Google Chrome prior to version 138.0.7204.157.
-This memory corruption flaw allows a remote attacker to potentially exploit heap corruption through a specially crafted HTML page.
-The vulnerability has been rated as High severity by the Chromium security team.
+CVE-2025-7657 is a use-after-free vulnerability in the WebRTC component of Google Chrome.
+The flaw affects Chrome versions prior to 138.0.7204.157 and allows a remote attacker to potentially exploit heap corruption through a crafted HTML page.
+Google classifies the Chromium security severity as High, and the vulnerability is tracked under [CWE-416].
+Successful exploitation requires user interaction, such as visiting a malicious web page.
+The issue impacts confidentiality, integrity, and availability of the affected browser process.

 Critical Impact